 Atlantic Beach Pie for National Apple Pie Day

 If the previous apple pie recipe seemed a little advanced, have no fear!
-The one below is perfect for National Apple Pie Day, and the crust is made of crackers for a sweet yet salty delight.
+Consequently, the one below is perfect for National Apple Pie Day.
+Consequently, the crust is made of crackers for a sweet yet salty delight.
 Bill Smith of Crook’s Corner came up with this recipe, which has been said to elicit an “oh my God” response.
-Make it and see for yourself!
+However, make it and see for yourself!

 Apple Pie Crust Recipe